techtuber101/irisvision/backend/README.md

 - To keep using Daytona’s default preview URLs locally, leave `SANDBOX_PROXY_DOMAIN` unset in `backend/.env.local`.
 - To exercise the custom proxy locally, set `SANDBOX_PROXY_DOMAIN=localhost`, `SANDBOX_PROXY_PROTOCOL=http`, and `SANDBOX_PROXY_PORT=1234`, then run the proxy (`npm run dev` inside `backend/daytona-proxy` or start the compose service).
 Preview URLs will include `:1234` and route through the local proxy.
+- If you deploy the wildcard domain behind Cloudflare, set `CLOUDFLARE_API_TOKEN` so Caddy can provision certificates automatically.

 ### Important: Redis Host Configuration